 I didn’t add shelves above the crib because we live in “earthquake country”, so that isn’t a safe thing to do, but if we lived elsewhere, I totally would have added some shelves above the crib to hold a few soft knickknacks, toys, and maybe even a DIY rack for a few baby clothes.

 I’m so happy with the space!
 I think the nursery nook fits within the room both spatially and decoratively.
-While I love that the twins’ nursery is super colorful and kid-friendly, I knew I didn’t want to put that into our master bedroom, so the artwork and moon mobiles were my compromises to make it a little boy’s area but within our room.
+While I love that the twins’ nursery is super colorful and kid-friendly, I knew I didn’t want to put that into our main bedroom, so the artwork and moon mobiles were my compromises to make it a little boy’s area but within our room.

 Eventually, the littlest man will transition into the twins’ bedroom nursery (I’m hoping around 9 months) and all three will share the room for a bit (I’m seeing bunk beds in our future) until Wren expresses that she feels uncomfortable sharing the room with her brothers and then we’ll transform the guest room into her room.